Climate and Average Weather Year Round in Kabul Afghanistan

-In Kabul, the summers are hot and clear, the winters are very cold and partly cloudy, and it is dry year round.
+In Kabul, the summers are hot, dry, and clear and the winters are very cold, snowy, and partly cloudy.
 Over the course of the year, the temperature typically varies from 24°F to 93°F and is rarely below 14°F or above 99°F.

 Based on the beach/pool score, the best time of year to visit Kabul for hot-weather activities is from mid June to late August.

-The hot season lasts for 3.9 months, from May 25 to September 21, with an average daily high temperature above 83°F. The hottest day of the year is July 18, with an average high of 93°F and low of 67°F.
+The hot season lasts for 3.9 months, from May 25 to September 21, with an average daily high temperature above 83°F. The hottest month of the year in Kabul is July, with an average high of 93°F and low of 67°F.

-The cold season lasts for 3.0 months, from December 4 to March 6, with an average daily high temperature below 53°F. The coldest day of the year is January 16, with an average low of 24°F and high of 43°F.
+The cold season lasts for 3.0 months, from December 4 to March 6, with an average daily high temperature below 53°F. The coldest month of the year in Kabul is January, with an average low of 25°F and high of 44°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 frigid 15°F freezing 32°F very cold 45°F cold 55°F cool 65°F comfortable 75°F warm 85°F hot 95°F sweltering

 In Kabul, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.